How Much Does Assisted Living Cost? (May 2026)

 Above all, as we enter our years of retirement, many of us just want to relax, rather than lug around groceries or maintain our home.
 If you don't see the need for 24/7 medical assistance offered at a nursing facility but want help with day-to-day living, then the best way forward is choosing one of the best assisted living facilities.

-While the average assisted living provider charges around $55,620 per year, a private room in a nursing home (with everything from medical care to rehabilitative care) will cost nearly double this.
-Despite its seemingly high costs, assisted living is the most value-based option of the lot, without compromising on the needs of otherwise independent older adults.
+While the median assisted living provider charges around $74,400 per year, a private room in a nursing home — with everything from medical care to rehabilitative care — will cost significantly more.
+Despite its seemingly high costs, assisted living is the most value-based option, without compromising on the needs of otherwise independent older adults.

 If assisted living is not for you, then I’d recommend reading my guide to assisted living alternatives.